dustinpfister/blog_posts/_posts/threejs-vector3.md

 layout: post
 categories: three.js
 id: 175
-updated: 2022-03-03 09:13:33
+updated: 2022-03-03 09:16:00
-version: 1.37
+version: 1.38
 ---

 In [Vector space](https://en.wikipedia.org/wiki/Vector_space) a Vector can be used to represent position, but they are usually described as having magnitude and direction.
 In [three.js](https://threejs.org/) The [Vector3 class](https://threejs.org/docs/index.html#api/math/Vector3) is a class that is used to create an instance of a Vector that has three values, x, y, and z.
 This Vector3 class is a major class of interest then when it comes to working with all kinds of various other classes, methods, and features of threejs then.
 One major property of interest in the [Object3d class](/2018/04/23/threejs-object3d/) is the position property of the Object3d class.
 The position property is an instance of Vector3, and that instance can be used to set the position of anything that is based off of Object3d like a Mesh, Camera, Group, or a whole Scene object actually for that matter.

 Although an instance of Vector3 can very much be used to set a position of something it can also very much be used to set the direction of something also.
 This is where things might be a little confusing because when it comes to setting the orientation of something based off of Object3d there is the rotation property.
 This rotation property is not an instance of Vector3, but an Instance of the [Euler class](/2021/04/28/threejs-euler/).
 This Euler class is similar to that of Vector3, but the values given are in radians, and is then a more appropriate way of setting orientation of an object by rotating on the x, y, and z axis by given angles in the from of radian values.
 However there is also the concept of a [unit vector](https://en.wikipedia.org/wiki/Unit_vector) that would be in the form of a normalized instance of Vector3 oddly enough.
 So then Vector3 can be used to set position, but it can also be used as a way to set orientation in the from of a direction using values between 0 and 1 for each axis.

 This post is then about the Vector3 constructor that is a useful class for various things in a three.js project.
 A 3d Vector3 Instance consists of an x, y, and z value which makes it useful for plotting a single point in 3d space, but these values can also be in the range of numbers between 0 and 1 which can then be raised by a multiplier, and in some ways can be translated to angles and directions that have to do with the rotation of an object rather than its position.
 There are all kinds of use cases that will come up here and there for Vector3 such as finding [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) via the length method of the Vector3 instance, which is the distance from the vector to the origin for example.

+This will be a fairly lengthy post then as there is a lot of going to cover with this one, nut just when it comes to the class itself, bit how it can be applied when it comes to everything else there is to work with in threejs.

 <!-- more -->